codetriplett/spective/README.md

 // the direction is passed to each function as either 1 or -1 var meter = spective(emptyFunction, intermediateFunction, fullFunction);

-// custom ranges can be provided, the rest will be filled in so the total range reaches the next whole number var meter = spective(2, fullFunction);
+// custom ranges can be provided, the rest will be filled in equally so the total range reaches the next whole number var meter = spective(2, fullFunction);
 var meter = spective(emptyFunction, 2, fullFunction);